wqking/metapp/readme.md

   - True runtime reflection.
 Accessing fields and properties, calling methods, are truly runtime behavior, no template parameters are needed.
 All parameters and return values are passed via metapp::Variant.
   - Imitate C++ reference extensively for better performance.
   - Good performance.
 The performance is roughly similar to Qt meta system.
+Performance, binary size and compile time are continuously optimized.
   - Automatically type conversion when getting/setting fields, invoking methods, etc.
   - Support multiple inheritance and hierarchy.
   - Support using in dynamic library (plugins).